Skip to main content

 9 mentions Positive Neutral Negative

-• “The game is tedious and dry, the mimics aren't convincing, stamina runs out way too quickly, the items don't give you enough money at all, even at level 1 danger there are about 10 mobs chasing you in a confusing maze, flashlight drains quickly, and the upgrades are pretty useless and cost too much for the little amount of money you get from scraps.”
+• “The game is tedious and dry; stamina runs out way too quickly, items don't give enough money, even at level 1 danger there are about 10 mobs chasing you in a confusing maze, flashlight drains quickly, and upgrades are expensive and ineffective compared to the money you get from scraps.”

 • optimization

-• “Pretty fun, and it's optimized enough to run on my potato PC.”
+• “Pretty fun, and it's optimized as it can run on my potato PC.”

 • “There needs to be better optimization for low-end computers, including improved graphic settings.”